 If your BA was in economics or business administration and you do not know any or only little Chinese, but you want to study China's economy, please refer to the MA program “China Language and Economy”.

 Q: Do I have to take Chinese language classes even though I learned Chinese during my BA studies?

 A: Yes, you have to attend some senior level language classes that will help you to further develop your language skills and gain specific language competences regarding economic topics.

 Q: What other languages do I need to know?

 A: Languages of instruction are English, German and Chinese.
-You need to proof your English profiency (at least B2 level).
-This can be done by providing a TOEFL certificate (at least 72 points), an IELTS certificate (grade 6.0 or better), a Cambridge First Certificate in English, a German university entrance qualification (Abiturzeignis, English classes finished with grade "Befriedigend" or better), a foreign university entrance qualification that is equivalent to the German Abitur, or other proof that you already have finished training (e.g. an undergraduate degree) which required English skills equal to or better than the requirements listed above.
-Foreign students do also need to proof their German profiency (at least B2 level).
+You need to proof your English proficiency (at least B2 level).
+This can be done by providing a TOEFL certificate (at least 72 points), an IELTS certificate (grade 6.0 or better), a Cambridge First Certificate in English, a German university entrance qualification (Abiturzeugnis, English classes finished with grade "Befriedigend" or better), a foreign university entrance qualification that is equivalent to the German Abitur, or other proof that you already have finished training (e.g. an undergraduate degree) which required English skills equal to or better than the requirements listed above.
+Foreign students do also need to proof their German proficiency (at least B2 level).
 A certificate has to be provided to the International Office.
-You do also need to proof For Chinese requirements please refer to the question above.
+For Chinese requirements please refer to the question above.

 Q: Do students of this program have to spend some time in China?